After Your Hearing

 • You chose to return to live in your country.

-• The reasons you asked for protection are now gone and you are no longer in danger in your country.
+• believes that the reasons you asked for protection are now gone and you are no longer in danger in your country.
 In this case, you may be able to show there are still serious reasons why you cannot go back.

 Keep your refugee status in Canada